Get started

 Writing sounds to disk

-There may be times when you will want to record the sounds your instrument’s make in realtime.
-The easiest way to do this is using a combination of the fout and monitor. fout allows one to write an audio vector to file, while monitor grabs the contents of Csound’s audio outut buffer.
-Every sound that Csound produces is passed to its output buffer, so it’s the go-to place when we need to record audio output.
-Presented below is a simple instrument that will record all sounds to a file called “fout_all.wav”
+There may be times when you will want to record the sounds your instruments produce in realtime.
+The easiest way to do this is using a combination of the fout and monitor. fout allows one to write a number of audio signals to file, while monitor grabs the contents of Csound's audio outut buffer.
+Every sound that Csound produces is passed to its output buffer, so it's the go-to place when we need to record audio output.
+Presented below is a simple instrument that will record all sounds to a file called "fout_all.wav".

 allL, allR monitor